eschava/psmqtt/README.rst

 =======
 Just install required Python libraries using `pip <https://pip.pypa.io/en/stable/installing/>`_::

-   pip install recurrent paho-mqtt python-dateutil psutil
+   pip install recurrent paho-mqtt python-dateutil psutil jinja2 (Jinja2 is needed for formatting output and could be ignored if formatting is not used)

 After you can run main file using::